 In 2003, the World Health Organization (WHO) published Background Document: The Diagnosis, Treatment and Prevention of Typhoid Fever.
 Although this report is not intended as policy guidance, it outlines key prevention tools—including safe water, food safety, sanitation, and health education, alongside vaccines—as elements of a comprehensive prevention approach.
 The report identifies appropriate antibiotics as the proper course of treatment for typhoid, and it acknowledges antibiotic resistance as a growing issue.
 WHO partners with national governments during an outbreak to set forth specific guidelines to curb escalation.

 Following a careful review of available information and data on typhoid conjugate vaccines (TCVs) in October 2017, the Strategic Advisory Group of Experts (SAGE) on Immunization, an advisory body to WHO, recommended TCVs for routine use in infants and children older than six months of age in typhoid-endemic countries.
 They also recommended prioritizing TCV introduction in countries with the highest burden of disease and/or a growing burden of drug-resistant typhoid, and in response to confirmed outbreaks.
-In December 2017, WHO prequalified Typbar TCV®, signifying that the vaccine meets international standards for quality, safety, and efficacy, and allowing UN agencies, including UNICEF and Gavi, the Vaccine Alliance, to procure the vaccine for use in low- and middle-income countries.
-Typbar TCV is the first and currently only prequalified TCV, but several others are in various stages of development.
+In December 2017, WHO prequalified the first TCV, Typbar TCV®, signifying that the vaccine meets international standards for quality, safety, and efficacy, and allowing UN agencies, including UNICEF and Gavi, the Vaccine Alliance, to procure the vaccine for use in low- and middle-income countries.
+In December 2020, WHO prequalified a second TCV, TYPHIBEV, increasing vaccine options and supply available to countries.

 In March 2018, WHO published a new position paper, which replaced their previous 2008 recommendation, formally recommending preferential programmatic use of prequalified TCV for all ages “in view of its improved immunological properties, suitability for use in younger children and expected longer duration of protection.”
 WHO also recommends prioritizing the introduction of TCV in countries with the highest burden of typhoid and/or a high burden of drug-resistant typhoid.
 The position paper reemphasizes the importance of an integrated approach to typhoid prevention and control, utilizing vaccines alongside improvements in water, sanitation, and hygiene interventions.
 Countries may consider the routine use of the older WHO-recommended vaccines—Vi polylsaccharide (ViPS) vaccine in individuals aged 2 years and older and Ty21a vaccine for individuals aged 6 years and older—but the costs, programmatic issues, and duration of protection should be considered.
 Neither of these vaccines have been widely used in routine immunization programs in endemic countries, nor is either eligible for support from Gavi.